 The Europass CV is understood in every European country and it pays particular attention to your skills and competences.
-You can create a Europass CV on europass.cedefop.europa.eu.
+You can create a Europass CV on europa.eu/europass/en

 What kind of CV and cover letter is customary to support job applications in the Netherlands?

-It is important that your CV is clear, comprehensive and written on one or two pages maximum, as it will give a valuable first impression of you, your skills and the experience that you have on offer.
-Often companies will be inundated with CVs and will speed-read or scan through the CVs, so make sure your CV markets you in the best possible light.
-You can find guidelines on how to produce a CV or cover letters at the Dutch government’s website.
+It is important that your CV is clear, comprehensive and written on one page or two pages maximum, as it will give a valuable first impression of you, your skills and the experience that you have to offer.
+Companies are flooded with CVs and scan through the CVs, so make sure your CV markets you in the best possible light.

 In the Netherlands, a cover letter accompanying an application is often known as a motivation letter.
-The purpose of a motivation letter is to introduce yourself to the company, clarify why you are interested in the role and the organisation, and how your skills and experience could benefit their organisation.
+Its purpose is to introduce yourself to the company, clarify why you are interested in the role and the organisation, and how your skills and experience would benefit their organisation.
 A motivation letter usually has the following structure:

 - Your reason for applying

-- Conclude with a sentence stating that you look forward to meeting them to explain in greater detail that what you have outlined earlier in the letter.
+- Concluding sentence stating that you look forward to meeting them to explain in detail what you have outlined in the letter

 Tailoring your motivation letter as well as the CV to the role you’re applying for will increase your chances of success.
-Don’t forget, in the Netherlands a catchy application/motivation letter, both content and design wise, is sometimes more important than an impressive grade list.
+Don’t forget, in the Netherlands a catchy application/motivation letter, both content and design wise, is sometimes more important than impressive grades.

 What steps should I take to prepare myself for my interview?

-Here are some useful tips for preparing for an interview.
-Some may be obvious and some may be different from the way you would prepare yourself in your own country:
+Here are some useful tips to prepare for an interview.
+Some may be obvious, and some may be different from how you would prepare yourself in your own country:

-- Know the exact name, place and time of the interview, the interviewer’s full name and correct pronunciation, and his/her title
+- Know the exact place and time of the interview, the interviewer’s full name and correct pronunciation, and his/her title.

-- Prepare the questions you will ask during the interview; the interview is about input and feedback from both you and the interviewer
+- Prepare the questions you will ask; the interview is about input and feedback from both you and the interviewer.

-- While the Dutch may appear to be very informal in their dress and appearance, it is still recommended to take care of your own appearance when attending an interview
+- While the Dutch may appear to be very informal in their dress and appearance, it is still recommended to dress professionally when attending an interview.

 You will usually be interviewed by one or two people.
 Applicants often have to attend two or even three interviews.
 At the end of the interview, it is common for you to ask some questions.